rinigus/osmscout-server/README.md

 * search for POIs next to a reference area;
 * calculating routes between given sequence of points.

+User's guide is available at https://rinigus.github.io/osmscout-server

 Server is a wrapper around libosmscout exposing its functionality.
 This library can be used to render maps, search for locations and POIs, and calculate routes.

-In addition to libosmscout, the server supports:
+The server supports:
 * map rendering via Mapnik (https://github.com/mapnik/mapnik);
 * search via Geocoder-NLP (https://github.com/rinigus/geocoder-nlp) which is based on libpostal (https://github.com/openvenues/libpostal);
-* routing instructions via Valhalla (https://github.com/valhalla/valhalla).
+* routing instructions via Valhalla (https://github.com/valhalla/valhalla);
+* map rendering, search, and routing via libosmscout (http://libosmscout.sourceforge.net/).

 To use the server, you have to start it and configure the client to access it.
 An example configurations for Poor Maps, modRana, and